-Long-term consequences of academic misconduct can include your failure in later courses, further studies, or at various points in your career, because you did not understand material, or figure out how to use it, when you should have.
+Long-term consequences of academic misconduct - which will occur if you break these rules - can include your failure in later courses, further studies, or at various points in your career, because you did not understand material, or figure out how to use it, when you should have.
 Academic misconduct can also result in damage to the reputation of an academic institution, which can make an degree or diploma from that institution less meaningful, or valuable, for other students.